2 massive fires light up Atlanta area's early morning sky

 Details about that fire weren't immediately available.

-Authorities did not immediately release information about the fires' causes or whether anyone was injured.
+Authorities did not immediately release information about the fires' causes.

 The fires come amid particularly dry conditions in Georgia and other parts of the US Southeast.